-- Classroom observation by senior leaders, phase leaders and SENDCO - Learning walks by the SENDCO - The assessment of progress made by intervention groups - Termly review of provision map - Regular scrutiny of books by the senior leadership team - Regular scrutiny of planning by the senior leadership team - Pupil interviews when reviewing IEP targets and setting new IEP targets - Tracking pupil progress using assessment data - Parent and pupil views through the annual reviews of EHC plans and Statements - Bi annual meetings between the SENDCO, head teacher, learning mentor, TESS teacher and Educational Psychologist - SEN report to Governors.
+- Classroom observation by senior leaders; - Learning walks by the SENCOs and Senior Leadership Team - The assessment of progress made by intervention groups; - Regular scrutiny of books by the senior leadership team and subject leaders - Pupil discussions with class teachers when setting new IEP targets or reviewing existing targets or Thrive programmes; - Tracking pupil progress using assessment data. - Parent and pupil views through annual reviews of EHCPs. - Bi annual meetings between, TESS team, Headteacher and SENCO. - SEND report to Governors and Directors.